 What constitutes artistry in vocal performance?

 Renee Fleming, one of the most prominent of contemporary opera singers, attempted to answer this question.
-As beautiful as Fleming‘s voice is, even she had admitted that Callas placed her own personal stamp on everything she sang, something by the way which Fleming all too often does not (imho).
-Here is what Fleming has to say on Callas:
+As gorgeous as Fleming’s voice is, even she admitted that Callas placed her own personable stamp on everything she sang, something by the way which Fleming does not.
+Here is what Fleming had to say on Callas:

-The sublime vocal performance is not confined to opera or the so-called high arts.
-Ella Fitzgerald displays great artistry in her singing.
+Such sublime achievement in vocal performance is not confined to opera or the so-called high arts.
+Streisand displays great artistry in her singing.
 Celine Dion does not.
+Diana Krall does today.
 Sinatra did.
 Michael Buble does not.
-Ray Charles, Sam Cooke, and Aretha Franklin: they achieved the extraordinary as did Billie Holiday until the end of her days, even though her voice was a shattered fragment of what it had been.
+Ray Charles, Sam Cooke, and Aretha Franklin: they achieved the extraordinary as did Nina Simone and Billie Holiday until the end of their days, even though their voices were a shattered fragment of former glory.

 Callas not only had The Cry, a gift fellow musicians critics regard with the reverence reserved for the supreme practitioners of their craft, but she used that gift with dignity.
 Her recordings will be treasured in the decades and the centuries to come.

 Brian Miller is the Publisher and co-Editor of Vivascene.
 A former record store owner and business writer, his interests range from vinyl records and high performance audio to design, photography, and succinct writing.
 Email: email@example.com